Werewolf Among Us: Multimodal Resources for Modeling Persuasion Behaviors in Social Deduction Games

 Domain Generalization

+Data domain generalization experiments.
 We report the testing performance on the Ego4D dataset using models trained only on YouTube data (w.o.
 Fine-tuning), and trained on YouTube data and further fine-tuned with Ego4D data (w.
 Fine-tuning).
-We also report the performance (refer to Table 3) of the models trained only on Ego4D dataset (Ego4D Only) as comparison.
+We also report the performance of the models trained only on Ego4D dataset (Ego4D Only) as comparison.

 SVM Weights Visualization for Vote Prediction